julienvollering/DSMdepth/ms/ms.md

 \appendixtables
 \begin{table}[ht]
-\caption{Attributes of the radiometric surveys, as reported in Baranwal et al., \citeyearpar{baranwalHelicopterborneMagneticElectromagnetic2013} and Ofstad \citeyearpar{ofstadHelicopterborneMagneticRadiometric2015}.}
+\caption{Attributes of the radiometric surveys, as reported in \citet{baranwalHelicopterborneMagneticElectromagnetic2013} and \citet{ofstadHelicopterborneMagneticRadiometric2015}.}
 \begin{tabular}{lll}
 \hline
 & Skrimfjella & Ørskogfjellet              \\ \cline{2-3}